gralexey/t-display-zephyr-sample/README.md

 ## Hardware Requirements

 - T-Display with ST7789 controller (240x135 resolution)
-- USB cable for programming and power
+- USB data cable for programming and power

 ## Building and Flashing